open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 processed_img = data_dict['img']
 ```

-Alternatively, use the `MyFlip` transform in the `pipeline` of the config file.
+Alternatively, use `MyFlip` transform in the `pipeline` of the config file.

 ```python
 pipeline = [